Shop now & save up to 80% on medication

 What Janumet XR Is and How It Works

 This medicine contains two glucose-lowering agents in one tablet: sitagliptin (a DPP-4 inhibitor) and metformin (a biguanide).
-Sitagliptin helps increase incretins (gut hormones that support insulin release after meals) and can reduce glucagon signaling.
-Metformin mainly decreases liver glucose production and improves insulin sensitivity in peripheral tissues.
-Together, they are used as part of an overall plan that includes nutrition and activity.
+Prescription details may be verified with your prescriber when needed.
+Sitagliptin helps increase incretin hormones (gut signals that support insulin release after meals) and can reduce glucagon, while metformin lowers glucose production by the liver and improves insulin sensitivity in peripheral tissues.

 Who It’s For